-In general, if you enter a drive specification in the STAT command, STAT can either display the disk status or set the disk status to Read Only.
+In general, if you enter a drive specification in the STAT command, STAT displays the disk status or sets the disk status to RO.
 Section 6.4.1 describes STAT commands for disks.
 If you enter a file specification in the STAT command, STAT displays or sets file status.